Flashback/Abiola’s Last Interview With TheNEWS: “Why IBB Left Abacha Behind” -

 By the time the late Chief MKO Abiola was fighting to retrieve his electoral mandate, the annulled 12 June, 1993 presidential election, former military President, Ibrahim Babangida, who marked his 80th birthday on 17 August 2021, had stepped aside.
 Chief Ernest Shonekan had become the Interim National Government President.
 Worse Still, General Sani Abacha who made it appear as if he was shoving Shonekan aside so that Abiola would step in as President, played a fast one on him and pro-democracy combatants.
 Abacha stepped in and stayed put, daring anyone to challenge him!

 What, therefore, was the role of Babangida in these?
-In an interview with TheNEWS, published in the hard copy of 6 June 1994, Abiola explained: “Yes, you see, I believed and still believe that IBB left Abacha behind deliberately, for Abacha to take over under what I later believed was called turn-by-turn.”
+In an interview with Dapo Olorunyomi, Kunle Ajibade and Seye Kehinde of TheNEWS, published in the hard copy of 6 June 1994, Abiola explained: “Yes, you see, I believed and still believe that IBB left Abacha behind deliberately, for Abacha to take over under what I later believed was called turn-by-turn.”

 How did he know that?
 TheNEWS probed Abiola further and he argued: “It doesn’t require an oracle to know that.
 If you leave a man among thirty women and you say one of the women is the head, it’s not convincing.
 But the Abacha is the one with uniform; he didn’t allow the so called head of state to address the armed forces, for once.
 The whole thing was a ruse.
 The whole idea was, well as I told you, I’ve learnt a lot.
 You wait for my memoir.
 It will be very, very interesting.
 Well, I don’t know how much time I will have in the next few years.
 I have a daily diary which I’ve been keeping in the past eleven months.”